MakingSpiderSense/DreamDome/readme.md

 This project is a synthwave-inspired space that acts as a sandbox to explore the capabilities of A-frame.

+## Project Status

+This project is currently a personal showcase of my work in A-frame and is not open for collaboration or pull requests.
+Feel free to explore and learn from the code!

+## Features

 - **Speaker:** There's a large speaker designed like a Bluetooth tube speaker.
 Pressing the power button activates it and starts playing music.
 - **Elevator:** The elevator offers several unique experiences.
 "Skybox Tour" involves a journey upwards and then a lateral movement in a box shape before descending.
 "Cosmo Climb" ascends straight up for a panoramic view.
 "Gravity Rush" is a thrilling drop, three times higher than Six Flags' Giant Drop.
 There's also a hidden "Skydive" option, simulating a 4,000 meter free fall.
 Search for a flat, pink button on the control panel that doesn't appear to be functional.
 "Gravity Rush" and "Skydive" **should only be attempted** by those who are not prone to motion sickness.

-## Project Status

-This project is currently a personal showcase of my work in A-frame and is not open for collaboration or pull requests.
-Feel free to explore and learn from the code!

 ## Dependencies